PSC Simulation Support for Novel Accelerator Concepts

 After having resolved these issues, we were able to provide the experimentalists with all the information they needed (Fig. 3) to reach the initial goal of confirming that the reduced codes (fluid-based and 2D cylindrically symmetric) can accurately represent the relevant physics as well as fully kinetic 3D simulations.

 The Head of Simulation Efforts of AWAKE confirmed that the respective results showed high concordance, and by now also coincide with initial experimental results, e.g. the PSC simulations correctly showed that there would be no hosing, a result that can only be predicted with fully kinetic 3D simulations.
 This represents an unprecedented benchmark at this extreme scale for Particle-in-Cell codes.
-This work is currently in the process of publication as “First Fully Kinetic 3D Simulation of the AWAKE Baseline Scenario” by N. Moschüring, K. Lotov, K. Bamberg, F. Deutschmann, H. Ruhl (2018).
+This work has been published as “First Fully Kinetic 3D Simulation of the AWAKE Baseline Scenario” by N. Moschüring, K. Lotov, K. Bamberg, F. Deutschmann, H. Ruhl (2018).

-Another approach consists in the longer/stronger acceleration of the electrons and the use of the thereby generated electric field to “pull” and therefore accelerate the protons.
+The approach consists in the long/strong acceleration of the electrons and the use of the thereby generated electric field to “pull” and therefore accelerate the protons.
 This is the direct contrast to AWAKE, where protons accelerate leptons.

 Substantial progress was made in finding a parameter range that offers a higher ratio for the conversion of laser pulse energy into fast ion energy when using MLTs levitated in a Paul trap to produce fast ions.
 In this project we tested different pulse shapes, field strengths and target geometries and densities.